JakubOpar/JakubOpar/README.md

 ---

 <h3 align="center">About me 🙋🏻‍♂️</h3>
-<p align="justify">A few years ago, I started my journey into the world of programming.
-Since then, I have been learning about various technologies, such as JavaFX and Laravel, as well as programming languages like Python, Java, PHP, and others.
-My main interests are in creating desktop and web applications, but recently, I have also become more interested in the world of artificial intelligence, which has become the main focus of my "programming career."
+<p align="justify">A few years ago, I started my journey into the world of programming 🌍.
+Since then, I have been learning about various technologies, such as JavaFX and Laravel 🖥️, as well as programming languages like Python, Java, PHP, and others.
+My main interests are in creating desktop and web applications, but recently, I have also become more interested in the world of artificial intelligence 🤖, which has become the main focus of my "programming career."
 I believe that AI has huge potential and can bring innovative solutions to web apps, as well as open up many other exciting possibilities.
 Additionally, I am passionate about databases and data mining algorithms, which are essential for efficiently processing and analyzing information in modern systems.

-In my free time, I enjoy listening to music and even creating it myself, watching anime, and reading books.
+In my free time, I enjoy listening to music and even creating it myself 🎵, watching anime 🖥️, and reading books 📚.
 I absolutely love discovering new programming approaches and testing them out.

-On this repository, you'll be able to see my journey through this "world" and get a glimpse of what I am currently working on.</p>
+On this repository 📚, you'll be able to see my journey through this "world" 🌍 and get a glimpse of what I am currently working on 🖥️.</p>

 ---